JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Dialogs

-You can use `DialogWindow()` for displaying a separate OS-level window with its own title bar for confirmations, file pickers, or any interaction that should have its own window.
+You can use `DialogWindow()` to display a separate OS-level window with its own title bar.

-The `DialogWindow()` composable creates a modal window that locks its parent until the user closes it.
+This is useful for confirmations, file pickers, or any interaction that requires a dedicated window.

+You can control whether the dialog blocks interaction with other windows by using the `modalityType` parameter.
+The following options are available:

+* `Modeless` does not block any other windows.
+* `DocumentModal` blocks the parent top-level window and any other windows attached to it, except for the dialog's own descendants.
+* `ApplicationModal` blocks all other windows in the same application.

 > For overlay UI that stays inside the current window (dropdowns, tooltips, and
 > custom overlays), use the multiplatform [Popup()](compose-popups.md) composable.
 >
 {style="tip"}

-The following code sample combines a regular window with a modal dialog:
+The following code sample combines a regular window with an `ApplicationModal` dialog:

 ```kotlin
 import androidx.compose.foundation.layout.Box